 Ever lose your keys?
 This is a big problem, isn’t it?
-Not only are your car keys and their whereabouts a big deal, but without them you can’t get to where you need to go.
+Not only are your car keys and their whereabouts a big deal, but without them, you can’t get to where you need to go.
 So it’s a good thing to know where your car keys are.
 Keeping track of them helps you keep your sanity, let’s be honest.

-Same thing can be said about knowing the limits and boundaries of the universe.
+The same thing can be said about knowing the limits and boundaries of the universe.
 When those go missing, you can’t seem to focus on much else.

 As Douglas Adams said in The Hitchhiker’s Guide to the Galaxy, “Space is big.”
 Physicists are trying to figure everything out.
 It’s what they do.
 When it comes to the universe, though, the mere notion of measuring it is a massive undertaking.
 When they undertake this calculation, the results are being somewhat skewed on account of bad numbers.
-Expansion is being altered by more mass than we apparently have.
+The expansion is being altered by more mass than we apparently have.
 In other words, it looks like we have more mass than we can see.

 So the question is, where is this missing mass?

 This was the mystery two independent teams set out to solve, and believe they have succeeded in doing.
 Scientists have found the missing half of the universe.
 Not only is this a big idea.
 This is really, big, big news.